briochemc/Inpaintings.jl/README.md

 julia> inpaint(A) # will inpaint missing values
 ```

-If you want to inpaint the `NaN` values of matrix `A`, then you can specify the value that must be inpainted:
+If you want to inpaint the `NaN` values of an array `A`, then you can specify the value that must be inpainted:
 ```julia
 julia> inpaint(A, NaN) # will inpaint NaN values
 ```